-Formal Conduct Appeal Hearing Process:
+Formal Student Conduct Appeal Hearing Process for Non-Academic Violations:

 A student found responsible for a violation of university policy may request an appeal before the Student Conduct Appeal Committee.
-The formal request must be submitted in writing to the Associate Vice Chancellor of Student Affairs within three working days of receipt of the original written decision.
+The formal request must be submitted in writing to the Vice Chancellor of Student Affairs within three working days of receipt of the original written decision.
 The hearing will be set within 10 working days of receiving the student's formal request for a hearing.